Top 10 Best Singers of the 1980s

 His charismatic performance and deep baritone push him over the top.

-Morrissey Steven Patrick Morrissey, known as Morrissey, was born on May 22, 1959.
-He is an English singer, songwriter, and author.
-He rose to prominence as the lead singer of The Smiths, an indie rock band that was active from 1982 to 1987... read more
+Steven Patrick Morrissey, known mononymously as Morrissey, was born on May 22, 1959.
+He is an English singer, songwriter, and author who gained fame as the lead vocalist of the indie rock band The Smiths, which was active from 1982 to 1987.
+After the band disbanded, Morrissey began a solo career and... read more

 Beautiful voice and lyrical genius.
 Everyone in the world should be like Morrissey.

-Ronnie James Dio Ronnie James Dio (born Ronald James Padavona; July 10, 1942 – May 16, 2010) was an American heavy metal singer, songwriter and musician.
-He fronted and/or founded numerous groups including Elf, Rainbow, Black Sabbath, Dio and Heaven & Hell.
-He is credited with popularizing the "metal horns" hand gesture... read more
+Ronnie James Dio (born Ronald James Padavona.
+July 10, 1942 - May 16, 2010) was an American heavy metal singer, songwriter, and musician.
+He led and performed with several bands including Elf, Rainbow, Black Sabbath, Dio, and Heaven & Hell... read more

 Greatest singer of all time.
 Most iconic head voice, most iconic vibrato, and purest tone of any singer to ever pick up a microphone.
 Oozing stage presence, she was truly an icon.
 There isn't one female pop singer who doesn't cite Whitney as one of, if not their biggest, influences.